Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 It's not even like I was unaware of this way of solving the problem, but I must have just had some prior reason why I thought it would not work for my use case

-## other tilemap refactorign notes
+## other tilemap refactoring notes

 Tilemaps no longer really need to have an anchor point, since the only transform we apply to them is translation.
     perhaps we should just remove this in order to simplify some of the code...